 After checking registration, it is a good idea to determine whether the advisor you are considering has any disciplinary history.
 You can use the CSA’s Disciplined Persons List to find out whether the advisor in question has ever been reprimanded.
 In addition, check the cease trade orders database to see if an order has been issued against a firm or individual.

-The Disciplined Persons List contains the names of those who have been subject to sanctions by a Canadian securities regulator, the Investment Industry Regulatory Organization of Canada (IIROC) or the Mutual Fund Dealers Association of Canada (MFDA).
+The Disciplined Persons List contains the names of those who have been subject to sanctions by the Canadian securities regulators.
 The list contains anyone who has been subject to sanctions, no matter how serious.

 Another good practice is to search the internet for the advisor’s name.
 Pay close attention to any complaints, wrongdoings, or bad practices that you may want to investigate or ask questions about.